GuillermoOM/HWRM_FSFC/readme.md

 - *NEW* Integration with HW ships on the same game
 - Terran Race:
     - All ships Migrated
-    - Working fleet chatter
     - AI (still WIP but can be tested)
+    - working fleet chatter
 - Shivan Race:
+    - All ships available
+    - AI
+    - working fleet chatter
+- Vasudan Race:
     - Some ships available
-    - AI not working
+    - AI
-    - working fleet chatter
+    - fleet chatter (WIP)

 ## Current Issues